 This page was redesigned in October 2010, when the number of articles in place reached one hundred.
 New articles were added regularly until 2012; and were resumed in July 2014.
 When the webmaster of our former site at http://www.oscholars.com decided to bar access to the site, work began on republishing all articles from there to this present site, which task will take several months.

-Authors now represented here (November 2017): Margot Asquith, Jeremy Barris, Patricia Flanagan Behrendt, Arnold Bennett, Annie Bisang, Leon Botstein, Gyles Brandreth, Edmund Burke, Seweryn Chomet, Peter Cogman, Robert Fraser, Elana Gomel, C. Robert Holloway, Rainer Kohlmayer, Nevin Yıldırım Koyuncu, Joseph Loewenstein, Julian Maclaren-Ross, Carey Mazer, Michael R. Molino, Isobel Murray, Jonathan Rose, Robert Ross, A.B.
-Walkley, Eibhear Walshe, Barbara Wright.
+Authors now represented here (November 2018): Margot Asquith, Jeremy Barris, Megan Becker-Leckrone, Patricia Flanagan Behrendt, Arnold Bennett, Annie Bisang, Leon Botstein, Gyles Brandreth, Edmund Burke, Seweryn Chomet, Peter Cogman, Alfred Douglas, Robert Fraser, Elana Gomel, C. Robert Holloway, Marjorie Howes, Rainer Kohlmayer, Nevin Yıldırım Koyuncu, Joseph Loewenstein, Julian Maclaren-Ross, Carey Mazer, Michael R. Molino, Anja Müller, Isobel Murray, Julia Neilson, Kevin O’Brien, Adrian Pablé, Jonathan Rose, Robert Ross, A.B.
+Walkley, Eibhear Walshe, Barbara Wright, Thomas Wright.